MetaBorgCube/deep-conflicts-in-the-wild/README.md

 ## Running the Experiment Locally

 Optionally, it is possible to run the experiment locally, i.e., outside the VM.
-Please check the *Technical Details* for information about the requirements.
+Please check the applications above, which should be installed.

 To download the artefact and run the experiment locally, checkout the github project [https://github.com/MetaBorgCube/deep-conflicts-in-the-wild](https://github.com/MetaBorgCube/deep-conflicts-in-the-wild).
 The steps to perform the experiment locally are similar to the ones described below, which are specific to running it on the VM.
 The main advantage of running the experiment locally consists of the UI support to copy/modify/visualize files.

 Note that the test files are not included in the repository.
 However, it is possible to copy them from the VM using the command
-`scp -r artefact@127.0.0.1:REMOTE_FOLDER LOCAL_FOLDER`, where `REMOTE_FOLDER` is the full path of the test folder (i.e., `$BASE_DIR/Disamb-Experiment/test`), and `LOCAL FOLDER` is the folder to which the tests should be copied to.
+`scp -P 3022 -r artefact@127.0.0.1:REMOTE_FOLDER LOCAL_FOLDER`, where `REMOTE_FOLDER` is the full path of the test folder (i.e., `[...]/Disamb-Experiment/test`), and `LOCAL FOLDER` is the folder to which the tests should be copied to.
+This may take a few minutes.

 ## Troubleshooting